-Current flood conditions will be a primary factor impacting the Fiscal Year 2023-24 Recommended Budget.
+Current flood conditions will be a primary factor impacting the Fiscal Year 2023-24 Final Budget.
 On April 3, 2023, President Biden declared a major disaster for the State of California as a result of the severe winter storms, straight-line winds, flooding, landslides, and mudslides that began on February 21, 2023.
 On April 14, 2023, that declaration was amended to include Kings County in the designated areas.
 Kings County continues to see historic flooding which will have lasting impacts on the community in the coming years, with 110,000 acres (and growing) currently flooded primarily in the Corcoran area, known as the Tulare Lake.

-Property taxes are anticipated to decrease due to lower property tax assessments on flooded lands.
+Property taxes are anticipated to decrease starting as early as Fiscal Year 2024-25 due to lower property tax assessments on flooded lands.
 Sales and Use taxes are expected to decrease due to the decrease in agricultural products as a result of land being flooded.
 Property taxes and Sales and Use taxes are vital in funding general government services such as public safety and social service programs.
 Additionally, unemployment is expected to increase due to the lack of demand for agriculture-related work which will cause further demand for social, workforce, and possibly mental health services for systems already dealing with heightened demand.
+These are critical impact on the horizon that Administration continues to monitor.